a-velasco/maas-docs-test/docs/explanation/machine-groups.md

-(explanation-machine-groups)=
 # Machine groups

 MAAS provides several built-in grouping mechanisms them can be used to help find suitable machines faster.
 Some of these groups support special use cases for tools like Juju or OpenStack, but none of them are limited.
 These groups are just labels to MAAS; you decide how much structure to impose.

 ## Options for grouping

 MAAS exposes three main grouping tools: tags, availability zones, and resource pools.
 Each was originally designed for a slightly different problem, but all three can be used more flexibly if your environment calls for it.
 MAAS also provides notes and dynamic annotations.
 While they’re not formal grouping tools, they give you extra ways to mark machines with context or live metadata that can help characterize machines quickly.

 ## Tags: flexible labels